 Best Toilet Brush for Commercial Use

-Thanks to the durable bristles of this Rubbermaid brush, it can take the rigors of commercial use.
-The bristles have a high break strength and excellent shape recovery, which is ideal for the increased wear and tear these brushes get.
+The durable bristles of this Rubbermaid brush mean it can withstand the rigors of commercial use.
+They are strong and have excellent shape recovery, which makes them ideal for tough scrubbing jobs.

 Pros